 The purpose of this article is to provide historical reenactors with some basic information regarding period-correct records.
 The idea is to give a reenactor who may not know enough about records some “rules of the record” to visually identify a period-correct record.

-This project series will be organized around record labels.
+new drug like clomid dosage This project series will be organized around record labels.
 It will focus more on the common record companies prior and during World War II.
 Clearly, any record from any company (including some of the smaller record companies/labels and the companies/labels that were defunct by WW2) could have been played in a player.
-Budget labels and older-named labels will be include where relevant.
+Budget labels and older-named labels will be included where relevant.

 The labels this project will include only the following 78 Record Labels: